Magicking/Mosquitto/README.md

 =========

 Docker build file for mosquitto.
-This docker file is based on ubuntu 14.4 and mosquitto version 1.4.1 with websocket support enabled
+This docker file is based on debian and mosquitto version 1.X with websocket support enabled

 Based on gschmutz/Mosquitto